 fbpx

-The Best of the JORVIK Viking Festival 2023 for kids – Our family-friendly highlights
+The Best of the JORVIK Viking Festival 2025 for kids – Our guide for families

 JORVIK Viking Festival 2023

-Here’s our pick of the very best things for families to see and do at the 2023 JORVIK Viking Festival, all taking place in York city centre from 11th to 19th February 2023.
+Here’s our pick of the very best things for families to see and do at the 2025 JORVIK Viking Festival, all taking place in York city centre from 17th to 23rd February 2025.
 Many of the activities are free – hooray! – and all of them are fun.
-The Viking encampment, Poo Day, March to Coppergate and Best Beard Contest are our top picks, but here are all of the highlights for families.
+The Viking encampment, Poo Day and March to Coppergate are our top picks, but here are all of the highlights for families.

 JORVIK Viking Festival 2022